Why Dance Health Matters

 For example, you may not typically do cardio during your dance training.
 If this is the case, setting a goal to do 30-40 minutes of cardio exercises several times a week will make a big difference in how your body performs during your dance routines and will also help increase your stamina.
 “As always, do this in moderation and in short intervals to avoid stressing your joints” (Hopkins Medicine, 2018).

 According to Dance Informa, it’s important to cross train outside of dance to focus on cardiovascular endurance (getting your heart rate up), muscular endurance (making your muscles burn) and muscular strength (making your muscles sore) … it’s favorable to do non-dance and low-impact activities to achieve this.

 Do you have a favorite non-dance exercise that you love to do?
 Let us know on our Facebook page!

-It’s important to be aware of how you can avoid dance related injuries to remain in great health throughout the dance season.
+It’s important to be aware of how you can avoid dance related injuries and maintain great dance health.
+This allows you to remain in great health throughout the dance season.
 There are several ways to do this, including proper rest, great nutrition, cross training, being aware of your emotional health and strengthening your core muscles.
 Below are additional tips for injury prevention, from Hopkins Medicine and Better Health: